isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;  <i><b>C) Monitor COVID-19 Status, and Check Eligibility for Recovered Protocol if Tested Positive</b></i></div>

-<div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35;">Monitor your health status.
+<div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="font-size:18px;line-height:1.35;">Monitor your health status.
 You should defer travel if you:</p>
 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:disc;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Are feeling unwell (e.g. fever, cough, runny nose, sore throat, loss of taste or smell)</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Are feeling unwell (e.g. fever, cough, runny nose, sore throat, loss of taste or smell)</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Are diagnosed or suspected to have contracted COVID-19 in the last 14 days before departing for Singapore; or</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Are diagnosed or suspected to have contracted COVID-19 in the last 14 days before departing for Singapore; or</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Had been in close contact with a COVID-19 positive patient in the last 7 days before departing for Singapore.
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Had been in close contact with a COVID-19 positive patient in the last 7 days before departing for Singapore.
 This includes the provision of care for a COVID-19 patient in a healthcare or family/social setting, staying in the same location as a COVID-19 patient, or had been in close (i.e. less than two meters) contact with a COVID-19 patient for more than 15 minutes.</li>
 </ol>
 	<p style="line-height:1.35;"><b>From 23 Jan 2022, 2359hrs</b>, travellers recently tested positive for COVID-19 may qualify for a waiver of COVID-19 pre-departure test and other border measures prescribed under the Vaccinated-Recovered (VR) traveller protocol.
-Travellers who qualify, should refer to the protocols stipulated on the <a href="/vaccinated-recovered" target="_blank">VR Protocol page</a> instead of this checklist.
-Use this <a href="https://www.checkfirst.gov.sg/c/527f7439-ec71-4505-b243-ed978c18bd21" target="_blank">self-checker tool</a> to determine if you qualify for VR protocol. </p>
+Use this <a href="https://www.checkfirst.gov.sg/c/527f7439-ec71-4505-b243-ed978c18bd21" target="_blank">self-checker tool</a> to determine if you qualify for VR protocol.
+Travellers who qualify, should refer to the protocols stipulated on the <a href="/vaccinated-recovered" target="_blank">VR Protocol page</a> instead of this checklist.</p>
 	<p style="line-height:1.35;">Any of the documentation (see A and B below) is acceptable as proof of recovery from COVID-19, as long as it:</p>
 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:decimal;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Is not a handwritten document;</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Is not a handwritten document;</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Is in English or accompanied with an English translation;</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Is in English or accompanied with an English translation;</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
-			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Reflects the date and result of the COVID-19 test</li>
+			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Reflects the date and result of the COVID-19 test</li>
 </ol>
 <br>
 	<table>